SimonLeigh/couchbase-mobile-portal/md-docs/docs/training/using-the-database.md

 }
 ```

+This code copies the database from the application bundle to the Couchbase Lites files directory.

-With a database now in your application you can open it.
-Add the following just below the previous code segment in applicationDidFinishLaunchingWithOptions.
+Next, you will create an instance of the Manager class to perform operations on the database.
+Add the following just below the previous code segment in the `applicationDidFinishLaunchingWithOptions` method.

 ```swift
 do {